Mehliug-git/DDOS_Telegram_BOT/README.md

 <br><br>

+Now hit the URL of the bot for start (only if your hosting sleep your project in free mode like Glitch), you can also make a bot for start all other bot.

 The installation tutorial is not finished, if you have any problems I can help you.

+* In my Botnet I have actually 18 bots, I can go up to 260 000 requests /s  *

 ### Just for educational purpose only, Do, what you want I don’t give a fuck, but it’s not my fault you’re in trouble.